nattlip/pi.node.serial2net/README.md

 ﻿# Serial2Net

+serial2net uses netport 10001 to read and write to the pi from Homey. so make in homey a rfxcom device RfxTrx with ip of pi an port 10001

 This file can be run in node.js to convert a serial stream to net stream and vice versa for a RfxTrx usb device from RFXCOM Is is used on a raspberry pi 3 with debian os and node 4.8.3 to connect a serial usb device to a net stream.